 Treating Insomnia with Neurofeedback

 Insomnia is a sleep disorder, and it can have severe adverse side effects due to sleep deprivation.
 While it is true that a patient can experience sudden bouts of insomnia, many people who present with the condition have suffered for years.
-Sometimes a severe car or motorcycle accident can damage your brain and present this as a new condition.
+Sometimes a severe car or motorcycle accident can damage your brain and show this as a new condition.
 Or a jarring from a crash or rough football game can exacerbate your pre-existing condition.
 The consistent suffering of sleep loss can also lead to anxiety attacks, which only worsens the disease.
 Patients place themselves in a panicked state, worrying about whether they will sleep.

 While some medications exist for treating such conditions, brainwave or biofeedback treatments are less volatile and produce healthy habits.
 Therefore, for people living with long-term insomnia with no apparent precipitating stressors, neurofeedback training can be an effective treatment to reduce the effects of insomnia and hopefully increase the patient's quality and amount of sleep.

-Considering Environmental Factors.
+Considering Environmental Factors

-Before diving into biofeedback therapy, a psychotherapist will meet with a patient to discuss their insomnia and home environment and habits.
+Before diving into biofeedback therapy, a psychotherapist will meet with patients to discuss their insomnia and home environment and habits.
 While training the brain is possible, it is crucial to ensure that every aspect of a person's nighttime routine is conducive to a productive and relaxed sleep.
 Therefore, a doctor will typically ask about lighting and noise conditions, drinking habits, and any other habits or experiences that might inhibit sleep.

 The goal is to help the patient design a sleep environment that is calming, balanced, and without unnecessary distraction.
 Once a plan is in place, the therapist will begin educating the patient on neurofeedback training and how it is implemented, practiced, and mastered for self-regulation.

-Initial Neurofeedback Session.
+Initial Neurofeedback Session